iv4xr-project/JLabGym/docs/contest/contest2021.md

   * _FP_: number of _false positives_.
 A false positive occurs when you report a link (b,d) to say that the button b can toggle the door d, but this link  does **not** actually exist.
   * _NP_: number of _false negative_.
 A false negative occurs when there is an actual link (b,d), but your algorithm fails to report this.
   * _T_: the run time of your algorithm until it returns (and thus delivering its findings/report).
-This is capped at _B∗D∗10_ seconds, where _B_ is the total number of buttons in the level, and _D_ the total number of doors.
+This is capped at Tmax = _B∗D∗10_ seconds, where _B_ is the total number of buttons in the level, and _D_ the total number of doors.
+This cap is enforced through interrupt.
+That is, our runner will interrupt the thread that runs your algorithm at time Tmax.
+After that your algorithm has 10s time to close gracefully, after which we will force the thread to stop.
   * diff: the difficulty of the level (higher is more difficult):
     > diff = **max**(α,β) + o